KDE/documentation-docs-kdenlive-org/tips_and_tricks/shooting_tips/shooting_with_your_DSLR.rst

 Also, some additional problems may arise due to the sensor being read out line-wise.
 One I would like to mention are Rolling Shutter effects.
 Longer exposure can, but need not, prevent such problems.
 It does if you are shooting with fluorescent lamps.
 Shooting at high shutter speed shows wave patterns from top to bottom of the screen, lowering it hides them if you hit the correct shutter speed.

-On the right: Two images I shot with my Nikon D90, the left one at lowest ISO possible, the right one at highest possible.
+On the right: Two images shot with the Nikon D90 of the author, the left one at lowest ISO possible, the right one at highest possible.

 Exposure
 ~~~~~~~~